gamename/raspberry-pi-pico-optocoupler/README.md

 5/32" drill bit
 nylon screws and bolts
 wire cutters
-Dupont wire connectors
-Dupont wire connector crimping tool
+Dupont wire connectors + crimping tool headlamp (optional - comes in handy under a sink or in a cupboard)

 ## Pictures